Hidden Gold Taxes: The Secret Weapon Of Bankrupt Governments

 Our final step is to adjust for a dollar being worth 50 cents, so we multiply $150,000 by 50%, and we find that Jack's net worth after-inflation and after-tax has fallen to $75,000.
 When it comes to what matters, the purchasing power of what our money will buy for us, then Jack didn’t double his money, instead he lost a quarter of what he started with.

 Jack just met what are known as “inflation taxes”.
 And they ran him over.

 Turning Gold Into Lead

 From a gold investor’s perspective, $2,000 an ounce gold may seem like a dream come true.
-And when we look at the results, $100,000 turning into $200,000, gold does look like a great investment.
+And when we look at the results of $100,000 turning into $200,000, gold does indeed look like a great investment.
 Until we remember that the reason gold went to $2,000 an ounce was because of inflation and we adjust our investment results for inflation.
-We break even.
-While not a net improvement relative to today, this outcome is highly desirable compared to what happened to Kate.
+We broke even.
+While not a net improvement relative to today, this outcome is still highly desirable compared to what happened to Kate.
 Gold did indeed act as “real money”.

 So how do we deal with this lead weight of inflation taxes around our neck, trying to pull us down under the water?
 Does all of this mean that we just need to swim harder, to try to overcome taxes?

 $5,000 An Ounce Gold